-Strategy S2 - Minimise Impacts below Wivenhoe Dam
+Strategy S2 - Minimise Impacts Below Wivenhoe Dam

-Conditions • Somerset Dam Level expected to exceed EL 99.0 and Wivenhoe Dam level expected to exceed EL 67.0 (FSL) but not exceed EL 75.5 (fuse plug initiation) during the course of the Flood Event. initiation) during the course of the Flood Event.
+• Somerest Dam Level expected to exceed EL 99.0 and Wivenhoe Dam level expected to exceed EL 67.0 (FSL) but not exceed EL 75 (fuse plug initiation) during the course of the Flood Event.

-The intent of this strategy is to maximise the benefits of the flood storage capabilities of the dam while protecting the structural safety of both dams.
+The intent of this strategy is maximise the benefits of the flood storage capabilities of the dam while protecting the structural safety of both dams.
 The table below contains the operating conditions and actions for Strategy S2.